JosephTse3/cse15l-lab-reports/LabReport1.md

 I got this output because without any arguments, `cat` cannot run properly.

-This output is an error because without any arguments, `cat` will infinitely run until forcibly shut down using `ctrl + c`
+Although this is not an error, `cat` will infinitely run until forcibly shut down using `ctrl + c`

 `cat lecture1`